 Prudence L. Carter, professor from the University of California at Berkeley contends that Brown v.
 Board of Education was intended to counteract stereotype and bias but desegregation has allowed little true integration.
 Educational inequity must be addressed by assessing the role that race plays as it relates to racial disparities in the classroom (2016).

 U.S. News and World Report (2015) maintains that our unequal educational landscape illustrates a painful reality.
-More than one-third of whites held a bachelor's degree or higher in 2013, 19 percent of blacks did, according to the Census Bureau.
+More than one-third of whites held a bachelor's degree or higher in 2013, 19 percent of blacks did.
 An equal educational landscape, however, would not be a total cure.

 A 2014 study in The Atlantic’s Politics & Policy Daily found that the unemployment rates for black college graduates was much higher than the rate for white graduates.
 Studies on labor market discrimination have shown that even when black and white candidates have the same qualifications, the black candidate is less likely to be called back for an interview.

 The reality of the American educational system is far from exemplary for persons of color.
 Yes, many youths get through the system with hope of achieving a better life.
 The authenticity of a racial divide, crumbling structures, lack of books, and bias curriculum quickly dampen the hopes of a child and impedes the strength of a nation.